 Hyatt Privé (elite-like benefits on paid stays)

-Hyatt Privé is a program that makes it possible for travel agents to book Hyatt hotels at standard rates but with extra perks.
+Hyatt Privé is a program that allows travel agents to book Hyatt hotels at standard rates with extra perks.
 Not all Hyatt hotels participate, but many do.
 You can find a complete list of Hyatt Privé properties here.
 When you book a stay through a Hyatt Privé agent, you get the following benefits:

 - Free breakfast for 2 each day (which consists of restaurant breakfast rather than just club lounge breakfast)